 Volatility is not all bad

 So, should we worry?
 Not necessarily.
-While we’ve identified the key volatility variables here it’s worth emphasising that volatility, by its very nature, is never a one–way street.
-A look at economic trends shows us the negative impacts that markets can expect from the likes of Covid are being offset by growth in US jobs and earnings as well as optimism in economies around the world that government stimulus is protecting businesses.
-Further, every day brings us closer to a vaccine.
+While we’ve identified the key volatility variables here it’s worth emphasising that volatility, by its very nature, is never a one-way street.
+A look at economic trends shows us the negative impacts that markets can expect from the likes of Covid can be offset by growth in US jobs and earnings as well as optimism in economies around the world that government stimulus is protecting businesses.

 Nutmeg’s investment team monitor and model how market volatility might affect all our portfolios.
 We are always ready to make the adjustments we believe are necessary to protect portfolios and move them into positions of growth.